7 Best Eco-Friendly Wrapping Paper & Gift Wrap Alternatives

 • Provides a guilt-free gifting experience that aligns with eco-conscious values

-These are benefits that anyone will appreciate, so now all you need to know is which types of gift wrap are eco-friendly.
+These are benefits that anyone will appreciate.
+But to make sure you're making sustainable gifting choices, you need to know which types of gift wrap are eco-friendly.

 What Are the Types of Eco-Friendly Gift Wrap?